Forex Trader: The Ultimate Guide For Beginners In 2021

 Most trading styles are covered by these categories:

 - Scalper – someone who trades frequently, taking small profits but often during a single trading day.

-- Swing Trader – someone who wants to capture market reversals at the earliest stage from the swing low to high of a market trend and vice versa.
+- Swing Trader – A swing trader is someone who wants to capture market reversals at the earliest stage from the swing low to high of a market trend and vice versa.

 - Trend Trader – someone who waits for a valid trend to formulate and would then trade with it.
 “The trend is your friend until the bend at the end”.

-- Carry Trader – someone who wants to collect interest on their currency pairs they hold.
+- Carry Trader – someone who wants to collect interest on the currency pairs they hold.
 This can produce income for the trader.

-The trading styles above go from shortest timeframe to the largest timeframe.
+The trading styles above go from the shortest timeframe to the largest forex trading timeframes.

 In addition to the timeframe, the risk and reward ratio goes from smallest to highest.
 So again, with scalpers, they may look for 10-20 pip moves – whereas a trend trader may be looking for 1,000 pip+ moves.

 Is there a style you like the sound of already?

 Grab a pen and note it down whilst its fresh in your head, or even better – get in touch with us – maybe we can help you home in your trading style.